By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Each particular drug may or may not have additional specifiers after the initial F number.
 Some have three digits after and some have only two available.

 This DSM-5 classification system is only marginally related to the Federal Drug Schedules used here in the U. S. to regulate the sale and prescription of drugs.
 Various groups and authors have classified drugs, both drugs of abuse and prescribed drugs, using a number of other systems.
 Some things we know are drugs are often not regulated because they are sold with a label “not for human consumption.”
-Herbal products and supplements fall into a gray area and regulation of these products along with classification is more problematic.
+Herbal products and supplements fall into a gray area and regulation of these products along with classification are more problematic.

 Substance use disorders are included in the DSM-5 and hence qualify as a “mental disorder.”
 As with the other things we are calling a mental illness or disorder this problem needs to interfere with your ability to work or go to school, your relationships, your enjoyable activities, or cause you personal distress.
 Otherwise, you may have the issues but you will not get the diagnoses if this is a preference, not a problem.

 One major reason people get this diagnosis is that they get arrested for breaking a drug-related law.
 This qualifies as a problem with some sort of functioning.
 With other mental illnesses, there is an exclusion if your problems only happen when you are under the influence of drugs or medicines or because of some other physical or medical problem.
 For substance use disorders we do not need to rule out drug use or exposure as causes.

 FYI These “What is” sometimes “What are” posts are my efforts to explain terms commonly used in Mental Health, Clinical Counseling, Substance Use Disorder Counseling, Psychology, Life Coaching, and related disciplines in a plain language way.
 Many are based on the new DSM-5; some of the older posts were based on the DSM-IV-TR, both published by the APA.
 For the more technical versions please consult the DSM or other appropriate references.